d0x2f/d0x2f.github.io/blog/content/Using Zola to Build a Blog.md

 ### themes/

 The final folder to talk about is `themes`.
-I won't be using it this project, but what it lets you do is import another Zola sites templates, styles and resources.
+I won't be using it in this project, but what it lets you do is import another Zola sites templates, styles and resources.
 This is a very elegant way to adopt a theme of another site.
 Any Zola site can be used as a theme, there's nothing special needed to make a theme a theme other than a `theme.toml` file, which just adds some metadata and usage information.

 Anyway, themes are a topic for another article, let's get on with building the site.